nabaxo/PokeDex/README.md

 # PokeDex

-Just a small app I wrote to learn React Native, it uses the [PokeAPI.co](https://pokeapi.co/) api.
+Just a small app I wrote to learn React Native and Expo; It uses the [PokeAPI.co](https://pokeapi.co/) api.